andrewzhyee/personalsite/content/publication/2022fp/index.md

 caption = ""

 +++
-Cite this in APA: Yee AZH and Sng JRH (2022) Animal Crossing and COVID-19: A Qualitative Study Examining How Video Games Satisfy Basic Psychological Needs During the Pandemic.
-Front.
-Psychol.
+Cite this in APA: Yee, A. Z. H. and Sng, J. R. H. (2022).
+Animal Crossing and COVID-19: A Qualitative Study Examining How Video Games Satisfy Basic Psychological Needs During the Pandemic.
+Frontiers in Psychology.
 13:800683. doi: 10.3389/fpsyg.2022.800683